Surufel/eng-competence-survey/README.md

 Where's the public data set?
 Can I have it?
 --------------------------------------------
-The short answer is yes, I will release the data when I release my analysis and results.
-When will that be?
-When it's done.
-Time estimates are made of folly, traps, and sadness.
-(But I promise it'll be soon.
-I look forward to seeing what people who are actually good at stats come up with.)
+Yes.
+I'll release the data with my results.

-Please add yourself to the mailing list [here] or follow this project for updates.
+Please add yourself to the mailing list [link goes here] or follow this project for updates.

-If I decide to abandon the project for some reason, I'll release the data first.

 Privacy policy
 --------------